awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-launch-template-permissions.md

 **A sample policy that you can tailor for your own use**

 The following shows an example of a permissions policy that you can tailor for your own use\.
-The policy allows IAM users to create, modify, and delete all Auto Scaling groups, but only if the group uses the tag `environment=test`\.
+The policy allows users to create, modify, and delete all Auto Scaling groups, but only if the group uses the tag `environment=test`\.
 It then gives permission for all Describe actions\.
 Because Describe actions do not support resource\-level permissions, you must specify them in a separate statement without conditions\.

 Users with this policy have permission to create or update an Auto Scaling group using a launch template because they're also given permission to use the `ec2:RunInstances` action\.